kanaria69/Mainecoco/README.md

-## What do you call a criminal going down the stairs?
-Condescending
+## What musical instrument is found in the bathroom?
+A tuba toothpaste.